RandySiren/TutorHub/README.md

 > Look at this README.md at least once when you work on the project to stay up to date.

+## TODO

+List of things to add in the future but held off (not an exhaustive list)

+> Flash messages (connect-flash and express-session)

 ## Installation

 Use the npm package manager to install TutorHub to setup for development.